-In case you’ve missed my incessant posting about Whole 30 on my Instagram, Facebook group, or last week’s post about how to prep for Whole 30; we just finished week 1 of whole 30!
+In case you’ve missed my incessant posting about Whole30 on my Instagram, Facebook group, or last week’s post about how to prep for Whole 30; we just finished our whole30 week1!
 Woohoo!!!
 Big high fives for everyone.
 To celebrate, the hubs and I did a Facebook live Sunday night.
 If you missed it, don’t worry, you can watch the replay here!
 I’ll be on FB live with you guys every Sunday this month to help you get ready for your meal plan and snacks and such for the week.
 I hope to see you there!

 I’m not going to lie to you, it started off rough.
 By the end of the first day, I had a headache.
 I almost canceled going to our friends’ house to watch the Auburn bowl game and The Bachelor, because the headache couldn’t be calmed by Tylenol and I started to feel slightly dizzy.
 It was really weird.
 The next morning I woke up feeling better but by afternoon the pesky headache had returned.
 But, after that day, I’ve felt much better, although I’m breaking out.

 Compared to Eric though, I feel like my symptoms were a walk in the park.
 Eric said he felt like he was going through what he would imagine addiction withdrawals feels like.
 He had a headache for a day, then felt fatigued for a couple of days, always hungry and yet nauseous and had body aches one day.
 Day 6 was the first day he felt better.
-Thank goodness!
-We researched why we were feeling so bad and came upon THIS interesting article in my Whole 30 support Facebook group.
+Thank goodness his Whole30 week 1 was done!
+We researched why we were feeling so bad and came upon THIS interesting article in my Whole30 support Facebook group.

 We were very lucky that my boss gave us a Christmas gift of Nourish Meals, so we had lots of those to get us by this week.
 Every meal that was from Nourish, I’ve put a (N) by so you’ll know.
 My favorite so far was the Pesto Beef but Eric said the Balsamic Beef is even better.
 We are also going to try Consider It Joy Baking in the coming weeks.
 I know they ship nationwide in case you are interested in having cooked meals delivered to your door.